frizatch/MaptimeScratch/GeospatialTableauPublic.md

 ![](imagesTableau/OrdersSpreadsheetImport.png)

+  Red: Toggle between data view and metadata view

+  Blue: Discrete String and Geometry symbols from autoclassification

+  Green: Continuous Numerical symbol from autoclassification

-**Measures & Dimensions and all sorts of things**
+## Measures & Dimensions and all sorts of things

-Examples and discussion...
+Examples and discussion!